Knowing how to cut out an image in GIMP can be useful in many situations. You may want to edit part of the image selectively or remove the background.

 Make sure you place your anchors carefully and precisely.
 You can adjust the anchors by dragging and moving them where needed.

 Once the path is drawn, press CTRL and click on the first anchor.
-This way, the programme will connect the first and last dot around your subject.
+This way, the program will connect the first and last dot around your subject.

 To be able to make adjustments to the subject, you need to convert the path into a selection.